corpsecouch/corpsecouch.github.io/src/portfolio/projects/rocket-ironbear/index.md

 preview:
     title:          'Conversational Lead Funnel'
     description:    'Overhauling the mortgage top-of-funnel with conversational AI.'
+    sizzle: 'Rethinking the lead form to include AI, chat, and personalization.
+Significantly improving the experience and directly increasing lead conversion and revenue.'
 ---

 Every Rocket Mortgage client starts in the same place, filling out one of two digital lead forms then talking with a mortgage banker.
 The primary lead form, however, ends at a frustrating dead end while the client unexpectedly receives a phone call.
 The hypothesis is this experience was the primary driver for low top-of-funnel success rates.
 The challenge was to **measurably improve the lead form experience without negatively impacting lead flow**.